-- 159. FHC and Hanstad misappropriated at least CRL's Supplier Information as set forth above-namely, Defendants stole and wrongfully used CRL's Supplier Information to source products that they would not otherwise be able to source.
-FHC and Hanstad acquired knowledge and custody of CRL trade secrets-including, without limitation, at least CRL's confidential Supplier Information-and could not have compiled this information and offered numerous identical and near-identical products to CRL's without the use of CRL's Confidential Information.
-As such, among other things, FHC and Hanstad misappropriated CRL's trade secret asset in the Supplier Information by engaging in conduct described above and prohibited by Cal.
+159. FHC and Hanstad misappropriated at least CRL's Supplier Information as set forth above-namely, Defendants stole and wrongfully used CRL's Supplier Information to source products that they would not otherwise be able to source.
+FHC 4 and Hanstad acquired knowledge and custody of CRL trade secrets-including, without limitation, at least CRL's confidential Supplier Information-and could not have compiled this information and offered numerous identical and near-identical products to CRL's without the use of CRL's Confidential Information.
+As such, among other things, 8 FHC and Hanstad misappropriated CRL's trade secret asset in the Supplier Information by engaging in conduct described above and prohibited by Cal.
 Civ.
+Code §3426.1(b).
+10

-Code §3426.1(b). - 160.
-Through their unlawful actions, FHC and Hanstad used and acquired knowledge and custody of CRL's trade secrets.
+160. Through their unlawful actions, FHC and Hanstad used and acquired knowledge and custody of CRL's trade secrets.
 FHC and Hanstad knew that CRL's Confidential Information, including its Supplier Information, was confidential.
 For example, Hanstad knew that, when he had access to the other Confidential Information while employed by CRL, he had a duty to maintain the secrecy of that information.
 Hanstad was aware of the Code of Conduct forbidding the unauthorized access, use, or transmission of Confidential Information.
-Additionally, it is well known in the industry that such information (supplier information, vendor lists, and product designs and specifications) are highly valuable and confidential. - 161.
-FHC and Hanstad used and disclosed at least CRL's trade secret data described above as Supplier Information by improper means and without CRL's consent, as alleged above.
+Additionally, it is well known in the industry that such information (supplier information, vendor lists, and product designs and specifications) are highly valuable and confidential.

+161. FHC and Hanstad used and disclosed at least CRL's trade secret data described above as Supplier Information by improper means and without CRL's consent, as alleged above.
 With respect to the Supplier Information, FHC and Hanstad also used and disclosed such information by at least by Hanstad's breaching of his duties to CRL.
 FHC and Hanstad knew or should have known that they used, acquired, and disclosed CRL's trade secret information improperly.
-FHC and Hanstad misappropriated, retained, and/or used proprietary Supplier Information and trade secrets to develop and market a competitive services and products at CRL's expense. - 162.
-FHC's and Hanstad's conduct, including but not limited to their knowing and unlawful misappropriation of CRL's trade secrets as alleged above, has caused CRL
+FHC and Hanstad misappropriated, retained, and/or used proprietary Supplier Information and trade secrets to develop and market a competitive services and products at CRL's expense.

+162. FHC's and Hanstad's conduct, including but not limited to their knowing and unlawful misappropriation of CRL's trade secrets as alleged above, has caused CRL 1 2 irreparable injury.
+Unless restrained and enjoined, FHC and Hanstad will continue to engage in such acts.
+CRL's remedy at law is therefore inadequate to compensate it for 3 the past and threatened injuries and thus CRL is entitled to injunctive relief as provided 4 for by Cal.
+Civ.
+Code §3426.2.
+CRL also is entitled to and prays for all other remedies 5 available Cal.
+Civ.
+Code §3426.1 et seq., including damages pursuant to Cal.
+Civ.
+Code 6 §3426.3(a).
+7

-163. FHC's and Hanstad's misappropriation of trade secrets were done willfully and with oppression, fraud, and malice as defined Cal.
+163. FHC's and Hanstad's misappropriation of trade secrets were done willfully 8 and with oppression, fraud, and malice as defined Cal.
 Civil Code § 3294(c).
-Among other things, FHC and Hanstad were aware of the obligation to maintain the confidentiality of CRL's Confidential Information, but nevertheless intentionally used the Supplier Information with the intent to injure CRL.
-Such conduct justifies an award of punitive and exemplary damages pursuant to Cal.
+Among 9 other things, FHC and Hanstad were aware of the obligation to maintain the 10 confidentiality of CRL's Confidential Information, but nevertheless intentionally used 11 the Supplier Information with the intent to injure CRL.
+Such conduct justifies an award 12 of punitive and exemplary damages pursuant to Cal.
 Civ.
 Code § 3294.
-For the reasons stated-because FHC and Hanstad engaged in such conduct willfully and maliciously and with the conscious disregard of CRL's rights, CRL is also entitled to an award of its reasonable attorneys' fees pursuant to Cal.
+For the reasons 13 stated-because FHC and Hanstad engaged in such conduct willfully and maliciously 14 and with the conscious disregard of CRL's rights, CRL is also entitled to an award of its 15 reasonable attorneys' fees pursuant to Cal.
 Civ.
 Code § 3426.4.
+16